akmn35/new.dist/README.md

 #> [1] 0.596272
 ```

-`qomd` quantile function for on the muth distribution with alpha
+`qomd` quantile function for the muth distribution with alpha
 parameters.

 ``` r